g3w-suite/g3w-admin/docs/projectsettings.md

 ## Performances optimization

 ### Mandatory rules
-* PostGreSQL/PostGis and SQLite/Spatialite layers must have a **primary key**
+* PostGreSQL/PostGis, SQLite/Spatialite and GeoPKG layers must have a **primary key**
 * **not use numeric type** field in PostGreSQL/PostGis layer
 * the primary key field and all fields involved in search, join, 1:n relation or editing function have to be **published as WMS**
-* **don't use commas for aliases** associated with layers.
+* **don't use commas for aliases** associated with layers
-* style settings defined at the auxiliary data level are not managed.
+* style settings defined at the auxiliary data level are not supported

 ### Tips
 * when using rule-based/categorized classification **create indexes on the column(s) involved** in the rule expression